• This event has passed.

 Joe manages a project based in Hood River, Oregon that seeks to incorporate electric vehicles into a microgrid.
 In addition to providing technical and project management for the Advanced Water Heating Initiative and other building electrification and decarbonization projects in the Building Innovation area.
 He is also a frequent contributor to CleanTechnica writing articles about topics relating to electrification and clean energy.

-Karina Hershberg, Senior Associate, PAE
+Karina Hershberg, Associate Principal, PAE

-Karina has 15 years of experience with systems modeling, data analysis and electrical engineering for high performance buildings and renewable energy systems.
+Karina has over 15 years of experience with systems modeling, data analysis and electrical engineering for high performance buildings and renewable energy systems.
 She brings a unique perspective to her dual roles in analysis and engineering at PAE.
 Through data-driven analytics and innovative design, Karina helps projects implement regenerative and resilient solutions.
 She leads the development of microgrid design, emissions analysis, and campus-scale solutions for the firm and is a regional leader for PAE’s Regenerative Design Group.

 Greggory Kresge, Senior Manager, Utility Engagement and Transportation Electrification at the World Resources Institute (WRI)